burhanuddinrabby/iham-bike-bazar/README.md

 ### In Add Item Route :
 - User have to put few valid info
 - Bike Name, Supplier Name, Product Price and Quantity, Image Url, Description
+- There is a button tell us what to submit
 - Clicking On Add Item this is item will be added to both products and orders page with user's email address

 ### In My Items Route :